Monday, February 23, 2026

 Technical roles often require subjective evaluation: system design, architecture decisions, debugging approaches.

-For open-ended questions, FormAI's AI summarization extracts key concepts so you can quickly identify strong answers.
+For open-ended questions, AI summarization that extracts key concepts is on FormAI's roadmap, designed to help you quickly identify strong answers.

 Question: "How would you design a scalable notification system?"

-AI extracts: "Mentioned: message queues, pub/sub pattern, Redis caching, horizontal scaling, retry logic"
+Planned AI extraction: "Mentioned: message queues, pub/sub pattern, Redis caching, horizontal scaling, retry logic"

 Once you have your top 5 candidates, use FormAI's Live Session mode for standardized technical interviews.